 "We have to move away from hysterical talk and have a more rational approach" to the migration, Katerina Kratzmann, director of the International Organization for Migration's Vienna office, told DW.

-: a decision is expected later this week.
+Although the EU interior ministers are meeting to seek solutions, there is no one single quick fix that will appease critics of the migrants.
+Hungary has built a fence and Austria is eyeing one too: a decision is expected later this week.
 Germany is considering a plan whereby families must stay in war-torn countries and Sweden says it wants to resettle some refugees to other lands.

 But working to keep migrants in their home countries - or near them - helps.
 So, too, does an orderly resettlement of vulnerable people.